OpenFogStack/celestial/docs/quickstart.md

     gcloud init
     # press Y when asked to log in
     # follow the steps required to log in to your account

+    gcloud auth application-default login
+    # add your gcloud accoount to the Application Default Credentials
+    # this let's Terraform use it
     ```

 1. Clone the Celestial repository: